CosmosContracts/testnets/uni-1-resurrection/README.md

 #### Download and verify:

 Note, if you're reusing a box from `uni` you likely already have the correct binary.
 If you're using cosmovisor, you can simply follow the steps at the top of this page.

+You only need to do these steps if for some reason you need to repopulate your genesis binary, e.g. if you are not using cosmovisor.

 ```sh
 # find out where junod is - will likely be /home/<your-user>/go/bin/junod